Skip to main content

 By Energy Rant No Comments

 Have you ever thrown a cat into the deep end of a swimming pool?
 Neither have I, but I bet they wouldn’t like it.
 Likewise, status-quo program evaluators will not like what’s coming down the pike for several reasons, starting with one in this post for residential and commercial new construction programs.
 A few weeks ago, I read a post from fellow small-time blogger (speak for yourself, Jeff) Joel Gilbert.
 His topic was low carbon foods.
-He wrote, “But, I offer this observation [about the food craze]: I have never seen such a groundswell of enthusiasm around these ideas.
-Perhaps...
+He wrote, “But, I offer this observation : I have never seen such a groundswell of enthusiasm around these ideas.
+Perhaps it is being…

 Read More